acwatt/are261/meredith/ARE 261 Fowlie Review (2021).md

 > Gosnell, List, and Metcalfe, “The Impact of Management Practices on Employee Productivity.”
 - Hawthorne productivity effects in Airline Captains
+   - Hawthorne Effect: Change in behavior due ot the awareness of being observed or some tangible difference from the observation (compared to usual life) that changes behavior
+- Treatments:
+   - Monitoring of productivity-related behaviors: increased gains for the firm
+   - Performance targets: further increase productivity beyond monitoring alone
+   - pro-social incentives: don't appear to affect productivity by increase job satisfaction
+- Contributions:
+   - Among first to test isolated management practices
+   - Monitoring and target provision can increast productivity, even for high-skilled workers in developed countries
+   - treatments have potential for additional benefits (employee welfare, GHG emissions, etc)
+- One additional takeaway: the existance of the principle-agent problem in this context (manager-employee) $\implies$ that an optimal pigouvian tax on the firms would lead to suboptimal abatement because the employees are not fully internalizing the costs to the firm (since productivity improvements can clearly be made that decrease GHG emissions)

 > Carranza, Eliana and Robyn Meeks (2020).
 “Energy Efficiency and Electricity Reliability”.
 Review of Economics and Statistics.